tomzjwang/Post-Pandemic_Aviation_Trends/README.md

 7. [UK Recovery](https://github.com/tomzjwang/Post_Pandemic_Flight_Trends/blob/main/uk.csv): Details monthly flight rates compared to 2019 for UK.

 # Executive Summary
-The analysis reveals three primary insights regarding the post-COVID-19 recovery of the airline industry in Europe.
-Firstly, there was a significant drop in flights starting February 2020, aligning with the onset of the pandemic.
-Secondly, a gradual recovery began in mid-2020, with noticeable increases reflecting the easing of lockdowns and seasonal travel.
-Lastly, by July 2021, the industry showed a strong upward trend, nearing pre-pandemic flight levels by May 2022.
+The analysis shows that flights significantly dropped in February 2020 due to the pandemic.
+Recovery began mid-2020 with fluctuations influenced by seasonal travel and changing restrictions.
+By July 2021, the industry showed a strong upward trend, nearing pre-pandemic levels by May 2022, driven by vaccinations and easing restrictions.

 ![Flight Trend](https://github.com/user-attachments/assets/a9bd816f-47cc-4e3f-881a-d3fdf7ce2e44)